"Horsegate" scandal at rivals was inevitable - Waitrose

 "We've gone the other way," he said, noting that Waitrose's meat supply is 100 percent British, with the firm having its own dedicated supply chain and abattoir facilities.

-ABP declined to comment on Price's comments, as did British market leader Tesco, No. 2 Asda (WMT.N), No. 3 J Sainsbury (SBRY.L), Iceland and Lidl.
+ABP declined to comment on Price's comments, as did British market leader Tesco, No. 2 Asda, No. 3 J Sainsbury, Iceland and Lidl.
 Aldi was not immediately available.

 ABP said last week the source of the contamination was a beef based product bought from two third-party suppliers outside of Ireland.
 Food safety experts say horse meat products pose no added health risks to consumers.